PvRao-29/Beluga/README.md

 The search uses iterative deepening PVS with a transposition table, common pruning techniques, and Lazy SMP threading.
 Evaluation is a tapered handcrafted function built on PeSTO piece-square tables.
 Weights are not fully tuned yet.

 ---
+## Play

+If you would like to play Beluga, please visit my portfolio.
+You can play a web hosted version of Beluga [here](www.pranshurao.com/arcade/chess)!

+---

 ## Build